Crafty-creates/laura-chege/README.md

 ### Hi there 👋

-I'm Laura Chege,from Kenya.
-I do cloud things and I can't wait to be talking about it.
+I'm Laurah Chege.
+I do cloud things and quality engineering.

-. 🔭 I’m currently working on the Cloud (Microsoft Azure), DevOps and Lowcode/Nocode (the Power Platform).
+. 🔭 I’m currently working on ...

-. 🌱 I’m occasionally learning to improve my skill in technical writing as well.
+. 🌱 I’m occasionally learning to improve my skill in public speaking and I can't wait to be talking about the cloud and automation development.

 . ⚡ Fun fact: I enjoy being part of tech communities.

+. ⚡ Everything is art if you think a little more about it.
+Crafty-creates sounds cool, no ?

 <!--
 **laura-chege/laura-chege** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.